atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 ## Attachment

 We have made attachment more flexible across API’s, essentially accepting anything that can be converted to a `ZBytes` as an optional extra to `put` , `delete` , on `Query`'s and Query `reply` s.
-We also allow for composite types to be converted into `ZBytes`, meaning that using the Attachment API as metadata is more easy than ever.
+We also allow for composite types to be converted into `ZBytes`, meaning that using the Attachment API as metadata is easier than ever.

 ## Query & Queryable

-`Query` and `Queryable` have been slightly reworked.
-For the API replying to a `Query` from a `Queryable` declared on a session:
-The `reply` now behaves similar to put and del improving ergonomics compared to before.
-The function has been split into 3 separate functions variants depending on the type of reply the user wants to send.
-`reply` , `reply_del`, `reply_err`
+The `reply` method of a `Queryable` has gained two variants: `reply_del` and `reply_err` to respectively indicate that a deletion should be performed and that an error occurred.
+Additionally, the 3 variants behave similarly to `put` and `del`, hence providing improved ergonomics.

 We have added the ability to get the underlying `Handler` of a Queryable as well.